calebfroese/bloodrush-ng/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### Ngrx

+To use ngrx schematics ensure your default collection is set to ngrx's schematics using `ng config cli.defaultCollection @ngrx/schematics`.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.